alexeilebedev/openacr/txt/acr_in.md

 `acr_in` takes the following tables on input:
 ```
 CTYPE                COMMENT
 dmmeta.Ns            Namespace (for in-memory database, protocol, etc)
-dmmeta.Dispsig
+dmmeta.Dispsig       Cryptographic signature of all dispatches
+dmmeta.Dispsigcheck  Check signature of input data against executable's version
 dev.Target           Build target
 dev.Targdep          Dependency between targets
 dmmeta.Ctype         Conceptual type (or C type)
 dmmeta.Field         Specify field of a struct
 dmmeta.Substr        Specify that the field value is computed from a substring of another field
 dmmeta.Ssimfile      Ssim tuple name for structure
 dmmeta.Finput        Describe input table of a program
 ```